OFCCP Compliance Requirements For Federal Contractors

 Step 4: Stay Informed and Educated on OFCCP Requirements

 The rules surrounding OFCCP compliance are constantly evolving.
-It’s important to stay informed about any changes in the regulations and ensure your business is up-to-date with the latest requirements.
+You should know that it is necessary to know everything about the changes in the regulations and to make sure that your business meets all the new requirements.

-Best Practice Tip: Attend webinars, read relevant articles, and consider working with a compliance expert to ensure that you fully understand the OFCCP requirements and how they apply to your business.
+Best Practice Tip: Go to webinars, read posts/articles on the topic, and perhaps consider hiring a compliance expert to make sure that you know the requirements of the OFCCP and what it will mean, specifically, to your business.

 Common Mistakes to Avoid in OFCCP Compliance